derinmavi183/tozbv2/_posts/2022-11-09-ideas-from-jordan-peterson.md

 * Some of his views are irritable other are very good.
+Mostly political and religious connections are not very good.

 * Peterson is too much thinking with religious terms.
 The recent increase in his tandency verifies that he has actually re-explains some hard-to-accept religious ideas which making them too ancetable..